 For instance, the use of glass geometric vases and candlesticks in the same color will give your tabletop decor a modern edge.

 Now that you know what kind of centerpieces you like, let’s talk about what to put inside them.

 Inside each geometric centerpiece, take some cues from the inspiration above and fill yours with the following.

-If you’d like to try DIY arrangements, try Fifty Flowers as a wholesale option.
-If you’re buying smaller arrangements, visit your local florist and inquire on pricing.
-Make sure you bring the geometric centerpiece with you to ensure proper planning for size, width, and price of each floral centerpiece.
+If you’d like to try DIY arrangements, try Blooms By The Box as a wholesale option.
+If you’re buying smaller arrangements, visit your local florist and inquire about pricing.
+Make sure you bring the geometric centerpiece with you to ensure proper planning for the size, width, and price of each floral centerpiece.